shoaibsajid1/Zeppelin/README.md

-# ZEP by DEX
+# ZEP BY DEX
 ![Zep banner](assets/zepbanner.png)

-Zeppelin is a moderation bot for Discord, and I am DEX....I dont know where I am going with this....Anyways
+Zeppelin is a moderation bot for Discord, and I am DEX....

-This is my repo for tips and tricks for Dragorys Bot
+This is my repo for tips and tricks for Zeppelin

 **CONSIDER PUTTING A ⭐️ ON THIS REPO**

 ## PLUGINS:

-**CURRENTLY UNDER CONSTRUCTION**

-To follow updates you can join my server and keep an eye on the github channel for updates on the changes i make on https://discord.gg/JCZf3sHYpE
+You can join my server on https://discord.gg/JCZf3sHYpE and follow github channel for updates or to play with Zeppelin

 ---

 |                                            	|                   **PLUGINS**                   	|                                             	|